mirumee/ariadne-website/docs/error-messaging.md

 ## Replacing default error formatter

-Default error formatter used by Ariadne performs following tasks:
+The default error formatter used by Ariadne performs the following tasks:

-* Formats error by using it's `formatted` property.
+* Formats error by using its `formatted` property.
 * Unwraps `GraphQL` error by accessing its `original_error` property.
-* If unwrapped error is available and `debug` argument is set to `True`, update already formatted error to also include `extensions` entry with `exception` dictionary containing `traceback` and `context`.
+* If the unwrapped error is available and the `debug` argument is set to `True`, update the already formatted error to also include an `extensions` entry with an `exception` dictionary containing `stacktrace` and `context`.

-If you wish to change or customize this behavior, you can set custom function in `error_formatter` of `GraphQL` object:
+If you wish to change or customize this behavior, you can define a custom function in the `error_formatter` argument to a `GraphQL` object:

 ```python
 from ariadne import format_error